DFE-Digital/apply-for-teacher-training/app/views/api_docs/vendor_api_docs/pages/home.md

 ## API Versions

 The current version of this API is `1.0`.
 The next version of this API will be `1.1`.
-See [API reference for the upcoming version](/api-docs/future-reference).
+See API reference for the upcoming [Version 1.1](/api-docs/future-reference).

 Version numbers follow this format: MAJOR.MINOR (e.g. 1.2)